francoiskroll/FramebyFrame/README.md

                         dayduration=14)
 ```
 – the parameter tables (in folder _bhvparams/_) will now have a new column _clutch_.
 The clutch number simply corresponds to the order in which the genotype files were given (`genopath=` above), i.e. _clutch1_ are all larvae found in _230302_01genotypeclutch1.txt_, _clutch2_ are all larvae found in _230302_01genotypeclutch2.txt_.
 – run `ggParameterGrid()` and `LMEreport()` as usual.
-The formula of the linear mixed effects model will be adapted automatically to control for multiple clutches within the same box (you can read about this in DOCUMENTATION below `LMEdaynight()`).
+The formula of the linear mixed effects model will be adapted automatically to control for multiple clutches within the same box (you can read about this in [DOCUMENTATION](DOCUMENTATION.md#lmedaynight)).

 ___